TuringTux/taiga-contrib-ldap-auth-enhanced/README.md

 2. Insert the placeholder `<username>` inside `LDAP_BIND_DN`, e.g. like this: `"CN=<username>,OU=DevTeam,DC=example,DC=com"`.
 3. Remove `LDAP_BIND_PASSWORD` (it will not be used)

-Taiga will then determine the LDAP bind user by replacing `<username>` with the user-specified username, and bind using the user-specified password.
+Taiga will then determine the LDAP bind user by replacing `<username>` with the user-provided username, and bind using the user-provided password.

 **`LDAP_SEARCH_BASE`**: The subtree where the users are located.